a-nikolaev/a-nikolaev.github.io/cpp/index.markdown

 Midterm 2.
 Apr 28, 2015.
 Labs 11 and 12.
 [Implementing a subset of Markdown, lightweight markup language](lab/11/).

+Lecture 21.
+May 1, 2015.
+Algorithms competition. [[Round One and Round Two](docs/vector-algos.pdf)]

+Lecture 22.
+May 5, 2015.
+Introducing pointers.

 [HW4](hw/4/).
 Due Saturday, May 16 (or 23?), by 11:59pm (Midnight).

 ## General information